syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>SelectColumnCommand</p>
 </td>
 <td>
-<p>Represents the command that selects the entire current column from a table in `SfRichTextBoxAdv`.</p>
+<p>Represents the command that selects the entire column of a table.</p>
 </td>
 <td>
 <p>NA</p>